craftablescience/vmflib-godot/tools/README.md

 ## import_fgd.py

-To help speed the creation of game-specific helper libraries, this script was created.
+This script creates helper libraries from the same FGD files that hammer reads.
 All of the files in `vmflib2.games` were created by running this script against FGD files.

 ### Usage

-Good luck.
-You will have to run the script in interactive mode (from the vmflib2 directory), and I cannot guarantee that it will put the resulting script file in the right place.
-User-oriented generation of files for specific user-provided FGDs is ongoing.
+    $ tools/buildbsp.py [Path to the FGD file]

+The python library will be placed in the same location as the .FGD file this script reads.
+Please ensure that any FGD files that your FGD file `@include`s is also in the same directory, as import_fgd.py needs to read those files also.